clethrill/Curse-of-Strahd-Reloaded/Act IV - Secrets of the Ancient/Arc T - The Three Fanes.md

 Lazlo can share the following information with the players if asked:

-* In life, he was Lazlo Ulrich, last Burgomaster of Berez.
+* In life, he was Lazlo Ulrich, last Mayor of Berez.
 * He knows that the players travel with “the one that calls herself Ireena Kolyana."
 (If Ireena is present, Lazlo addresses her as “Marina," then greets her as described above.)
 * He believes that Ireena contains the soul of his daughter, Marina, who died long ago.
 He wishes to reunite with Marina’s spirit, so that her soul may finally “come home"—and so be at rest.
 (A player who succeeds on a DC 12 Wisdom (Insight) check identifies a cringing light in Lazlo’s eyes, and discerns that Lazlo has ulterior motives in wanting to return Marina’s spirit “home.")